How Car Shipping Works

 How Long Does Car Shipping Take?

-Transit time depends on distance, route density, and scheduling.
-Here are common ranges:
+Transit time depends on distance, scheduling, weather, and route density.
+These are common ranges:

 - Under 500 miles: 1–3 days